prachi0711/Stress-Management-using-Physiological-Signals-and-conversational-agents/README.md

-# Stress Management using Physiological Signals
+# Stress Management using Physiological Signals and Conversational Agents

 Stress is a common issue that significantly impacts mental and physical health, often diminishing overall well-being and productivity.
 Effective stress management is crucial, yet many individuals struggle to recognize or address their stress levels in a timely manner.
 Advances in technology, particularly artificial intelligence